About this notice

 Where the Portal allows a person to make comments, submit a question or give feedback, the Commission will collect the person’s name, email address, phone number, State/Territory location and any other personal information contained in the comments, question or feedback.
 The Commission may use the contact details to respond to the person.

 Users may be invited to respond to a survey about a learning module at the conclusion of the module, or at the point they exit the module.
 Responses to these surveys are stored in a secured database managed within the Portal.
 All data collected from the survey responses will be fully anonymised and will only be accessible to the Portal’s server administrator and by Commission staff.

-e. the pages looked at, the modules accessed and documents downloaded
+d. the pages looked at, the modules accessed, the activity in a module and documents downloaded

-f. when the person last visited the website, and
+e. when the person last visited the website

 Being Group on behalf of the Commission maintains and monitors online security systems to ensure a secure online environment and that the personal information of people using the Portal is appropriately protected during transmission.

 When a person is using the Portal, the Being Group provides encrypted connections between the browser running on the person’s device and the Portal or services that use third party validated certificates.
 The encryption process that Being Group uses is Secure Socket Layer (SSL).

 Any concerns or complaints about privacy should first be made in writing to: